connectpa/IOT/README.md

 # IOT
 This project is a fork of [Thingsboard v2.4.1](https://github.com/thingsboard/thingsboard/tree/v2.4.1).

-To setup and run this project, refer to the [Contribution Guide](https://thingsboard.io/docs/user-guide/contribution/how-to-contribute).
+To setup and run this project, refer to the [Contribution Guide](https://thingsboard.io/docs/user-guide/contribution/how-to-contribute) or to the `README.md` file in the `/docker` folder.

 ## TL;DR

+### Using local sources

-Commands to launch without consulting Contribution Guide:
+Commands to launch without consulting Contribution Guide, this method run the server and the client from local source:

 1. In the root directory launch `mvn clean install -DskipTests`.

-2. Once Maven has finished doing its stuffs, go to `./application/target/bin/install`, change file permission to file `install_dev_db.sh` by launching the command `chmod +x install_dev_db.sh` and execute it by `./install_dev_db.sh`.
+2. Once Maven has finished doing its stuffs, go to `/application/target/bin/install`, change file permission to file `install_dev_db.sh` by launching the command `chmod +x install_dev_db.sh` and execute it by `./install_dev_db.sh`.
 This file load the demo db with built-in users and devices.

-3. To start up server, run the main method of `ThingsboardServerApplication` class that is located in `application/src/main/java/org.thingsboard.server`.
+3. To start up server, run the main method of `ThingsboardServerApplication` class that is located in `/application/src/main/java/org.thingsboard.server`.
 4. To start up client, go to `/ui` directory and launch `mvn clean install -P npm-start`.

-5. Once the client has started, navigate to `localhost:3000` and authenticate with:
+5. Once the client has started, navigate to `localhost:3000` and authenticate with one of the provided credentials.

-   *login* `tenant@thingsboard.org`

-   *password* `tenant`
+### Using docker images

+Commands to launch without reading the `README.md` file inside the `/docker` folder:

+1. In the root directory launch `mvn clean install -DskipTests` (not sure if necessary).
+2. We will make use of the `docker-compose.yml` file to run separated containers for each service needed.
+As for now, we will use every image provided from Thingsboard for every service except the one for the UI, this one will be created ad used in the next steps.
+3. Launch the command `mvn clean install -Ddockerfile.skip=false` inside the `/msa/web-ui` folder.
+With this we create a docker image from the source code present in the `ui` directory.
+4. After the previous step has completed without error, make sure that the new image has been created by launching `docker image ls`, in the list outputted there should be an image named `psacr.azure.io/tb-web-ui`.
+5. Now that our image has been locally created, we can start the project with docker: navigate to the `/docker` directory and run `./dockr-install-tb.sh --loadDemo`, to create the postgres service with demo datas.
+6. Now everything is ready to startup all the services by running `./docker-start-services.sh`.
+(To stop all the services run `./docker-stop-services.sh`)
+7. Once all services are up, navigate to `localhost` and authenticate with one of the provided credentials.

+### Credentials

+- System administrator: `sysadmin@thingsboard.org` / `sysadmin`
+- Tenant administrator: `tenant@thingsboard.org` / `tenant`
+- Customer user: `custore@thingsboard.org` / `customer`

 **NOTE**